Gizmodiat/AMANDE/README.md

 Column #1 and #2:
 `Gene/Protein`: ID of exposures.
- `IV`: number of instrumental variables used for the Mendelian randomization._**Minimum 3 to perform Mendelian randomizations, and 4 for MRPRESSO.**_
+ `IV`: number of instrumental variables used for the Mendelian randomization._**Minimum 3 to perform Mendelian randomizations, and 4 for MR-PRESSO.**_

 Columns #3 to #8: Mendelian Randomizations (from the MendelianRandomization R package) :
 `IVW_QQ_P`: Cochran's Q test P-value about the inverse-variance weighted estimate.